AIProCo/iNet-API-Demo/README.md

 - This is a repository for demo of iNet-API developped by AIPro Inc.
   + iNet: AIPro Deep Learning Solution supporting the following functionalities:
      - Object Detection
      - Object Tracking
      - Pedestrian Attribute Recognition
      - Pose Estimation
      - Action Recognition
      - Pedestrian Counting & Zone Hitmap Estimation
+     - Fire Detection

-- In this demo, the number of inferences is limited to 6000.
+- In this demo, the number of inferences is limited to 1000.
 - Commercial use must be approved by AIPro Inc.

 ------------------